khueue/crisp/README.md

-= Crisp - Crazy simple unit testing in Prolog
+# Crisp - Crazy simple unit testing in Prolog

+## Compatibility

 Crisp should be compatible with: